securitytxt/security-txt/draft-foudil-securitytxt.md

 # The Specification

-security.txt is a text file that should be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}}
-This text file contains 4 directives with different values.
+security.txt is a text file that should be located under the /.well-known/ path ("/.well-known/security.txt") {{!RFC5785}} for web properties.
+For file systems and version control repositories a .security.txt file should be placed in the root directory.
+This text file contains 5 directives with different values.
 The "directive" is the first part of a field all the way up to the colon ("Contact:").
 Directives are case-insensitive.
 The "value" comes after the directive ("https://example.com/security").
 A "field" always consists of a directive and a value